 7.2.4.6.8 In addition to the above failure investigation, a break test specimen shall be taken from each side of the one failed link, and subjected to the breaking test.
 Where multiple chains are produced simultaneously, it is allowed that the preceding flash butt welded link and subsequent flash butt welded link are on an alternative chain length or the other end of the chain length.
 In such cases the Register requires that two additional break tests shall be taken from the lengths of chain that include the preceding and subsequent welded links.
 Based upon satisfactory results of both break tests and the results of the failure investigation, it may be decided what length of chain can be considered for acceptance.
 Failure of either or both breaking tests will result in rejection of the same proof loaded length.
 Replacement of defective links shall be in accordance with 7.2.4.6.2.
-If the investigation identifies defects in the flash butt weld or a lower strength flash weld "a glue-weld" is found, additional non-destructive testing such as phased array ultrasonic testing shall be carried out, together with assessment of the condition of the bar ends prior to welding.
+If the investigation identifies defects in the flash butt weld or a lower strength flash weld "a glue-weld" is found, additional non-destructive testing such as phased array ultrasonic testing shall be carried out to identify if other links are affected.
+A full assessment of the flash butt welding machine shall be carried out, together with assessment of the condition of the bar ends prior to welding.